-If you are tired and irritable most of the time, you might benefit from studying the adrenal glands.
+If you are tired and irritable most of the time, you might benefit from building up the adrenal glands.
 The adrenals are endocrine glands that sit on top of the kidneys.
 They are responsible for regulating stress response in the body by producing and delivering hormones.
 The adrenal hormones are directly related to metabolism, balance, energy levels, memory, circulation, blood pressure, sex drive, and immunity.

 One well-known hormone produced by the adrenal glands is adrenaline which controls our response to stress.
 Adrenaline produces acceleration of heart and lung action, stops stomach and digestion activity, constricts and dilates blood vessels, dilates the pupils, relaxes the bladder, and inhibits erection.
 It readies the body for "fight or flight."

 In modern day times, stress hormones build to excessive levels.
 Busy lives, bad diet, negative emotions, and limited physical exercise can lead to adrenal exhaustion, adrenal atrophy, and Addison's disease.
 Adrenal glands are also weakened by refined carbohydrates, sugars, and stimulants including caffeine.

 Adrenal glands can benefit from a low-salt diet that is rich in vitamins B, E, A, and C. Flax seed, bran, oatmeal, brewer's yeast, wheat-germ, fruit, and vegetables should be eaten regularly.
 Adding zinc, selenium, potassium, manganese, germanium, and magnesium supplements may also be beneficial.